-- 2012 recipient is a sophomore at Eastern Washington University
+- 2012 recipient is a senior at Eastern Washington University

-- 2011 recipient is a junior at Arizona State University
+- 2011 recipient is a graduate of Arizona State University

-- 2010 recipient is a senior at Chapman University
+- 2010 recipient is a graduate of Chapman University

 - 2009 recipient is a graduate of Rhode Island School of Design.

 - 2008 recipient is a graduate of Western Washington University

 - 2007 recipient is a graduate of Massachusetts College of Art